 Why Customer Self Service is Important for Ecommerce Support

 Giving your customers a way to solve their problems via self-service is vital for all ecommerce businesses today.

 - Self Service Portal solves customer problems even when you’re not online

 1. Your customers expect a self-service experience

-88% of people in both the US and around the world expect brands to have a self-service support portal.
+88% of people in both the US and around the world expect brands to have a self-service customer support portal.

 If the market you’re in is even remotely competitive, you need to compete on customer service.